 The Animal and Plant Health Inspection Service is a multifaceted Agency with a broad mission area that includes protecting and promoting U.S. agricultural health, regulating genetically engineered organisms, administering the Animal Welfare Act and carrying out wildlife damage management activities.
 These efforts support the overall mission of USDA, which is to protect and promote food, agriculture, natural resources and related issues.

 Countries of Responsibility: South Korea, North Korea

-Dec.
-15, 2017 - On December 11, Korea’s Ministry of Agriculture, Food and Rural Affairs (MAFRA) confirmed a second case of HPAI (H5N6) within a month.
-This detection follows a detection on November 17 and has resulted in MAFRA issuing a temporary standstill order for 24 hours as they implement intensified control measures.
-MAFRA is hoping to avoid the significant outbreaks that occurred last year and earlier this year, which resulted in over 400 confirmed cases of HPAI.
+Jan.
+29, 2018 - As of January 26, Korea’s Ministry of Agriculture, Food and Rural Affairs (MAFRA) has confirmed 13 additional cases of HPAI (H5N6), bringing the total number of confirmed positive cases to 14.
+These detections follow an earlier detection on November 17 and have resulted in MAFRA implementing intensified control measures.
+MAFRA continues to work closely with Korean producers to avoid the significant outbreaks that occurred early last year and the year before, which resulted in over 400 confirmed cases of HPAI.